 Then, the options will open in two places: the left sidebar, as well as the right sidebar.

 Let's go first through the options available in the left sidebar:

 The first section from the left sidebar allows you to change the status and visibility settings of the page:

 The first option is the "Visibility" one, and you can click on the option next to it, to change the visibility of the landing page:

 When you click on that, a small pop-up will open, with all of the available options:

-- A public page will be visible for everyone.
+A public page will be visible to everyone.

 You can find more information about these options here.

 Next comes the "Publish Status" option, from where you can choose to publish or save the page as a draft.
 If the page is published, you will have the "Switch to draft" option, and, if it is a draft, you will be able to publish it: